West Lakes, South Australia: Tidal lake

-The most prominent feature of West Lakes, aside from Delfin Island, is the large freshwater lake.
-At the southern end of the lake, an underground inlet duct runs from Inlet Reserve out to shore at Tennyson Beach.
+The most prominent feature of West Lakes, aside from Delfin Island, is the large saltwater lake.
+At its southern end, an underground inlet duct runs from Gulf St Vincent at Inlet Reserve, Tennyson Beach into the lake.

 At high tide, sea level rises above lake level and fresh seawater is fed into the lake through the underground pipe, where an automatic hydraulic gate opens.
 At low tide, the gate shuts as the lake reaches its highest level, and at the northern end of the lake, an automatic outlet gate opens allowing water to flow through to the Port River.
 This system results in approximately 410 megalitres of fresh seawater flushing the lake daily.

-The lake began filling in November 1974, in time for the opening of the adjacent regional shopping centre (now Westfield West Lakes).
+The lake began filling in November 1974, in time for the opening of the adjacent Westfield West Lakes shopping centre.
 The first inflow of ocean water was unscreened, causing a larger and more diverse influx of marine life into the lake.
 A large stingray was sighted in the lake, which was incorrectly reported to have been a shark.
 Due to the lake's intended recreational function, which included swimming and diving, larger marine life — such as the stingray — were captured by professional divers and removed.

 Today, only smaller marine life is able to flow into the lake from the ocean, with designated fishing spots marked around the lake for recreational fishers.

 Due to polluted stormwater runoff into the lake, it's recommended to avoid prolonged contact with the water (e.g. swimming) for 2–3 days after rain.

 A.M.
 Ramsay Regatta Course

 The boating lake was constructed with an international-standard rowing course in mind, and the largely straight and wide southern portion of the lake was reserved for a 2 kilometre rowing course.
-Today, it's known as the A.M.
+Today, this is known as the A.M.
 Ramsay Regatta Course and is host to the annual Head of the River race.